caumond/xoroshiro128/README.md

 I recommend xoroshiro128+ when:

 - Seeding the PRNG is important
-- Working with the full range of 64 bit integers (`goog.math.Long`) is acceptible or even important
+- Working with the full range of 64 bit integers (`goog.math.Long`) is acceptable or even important
 - Wanting to work against the `xoroshiro128.prng/IPRNG` protocol
 - Compatibility with another system implementing xoroshiro128+ is important

-I recommend `Math.random` when working with an _unseeded_ PRNG with an _undefined algorithm_ outputting only _floats on [0, 1)_ is acceptible.
+I recommend `Math.random` when working with an _unseeded_ PRNG with an _undefined algorithm_ outputting only _floats on [0, 1)_ is acceptable.

 ### CLJS optimizations & environment